-Prior to joining Valve in 2013, Binstock has held positions in several leading projects at top-level companies, such as Intel, RAD, and DICE.
-During his time at Valve, Binstock, had worked on a number of VR projects, including his key role in creating the impressive “VR Room” demo that Valve showcased during the Steam Dev Days event in January.
-He is also credited with helping prove that “simulator sickness” could be overcome, and the a feeling of “presence” inside VR experiences can be achieved by the user.
+Prior to joining Valve in 2013, Binstock held positions in several leading projects at top-level companies, such as Intel, RAD, and DICE.
+During his time at Valve, Binstock had worked on a number of VR projects, including his key role in creating the impressive “VR Room” demo that Valve showcased during the Steam Dev Days event in January.
+He is also credited with helping prove that “simulator sickness” could be overcome, and that a feeling of “presence” inside VR experiences can be achieved by the user.

 According to a statement on the Oculus VR website, Binstock expressed how two years ago he began working on VR at Valve, after a pitch from Valve R&D leader Michael Abrash:

 “Just over two years ago, Michael Abrash and I were sitting in a coffee shop in Kirkland,” Binstock wrote.
 “He was trying to convince me to come work on AR and VR with him at Valve.”

 “Michael convinced me that this was basically the myth of technological inevitability: the idea that because technologies were possible, they would just naturally happen,” he added.
 “Instead, the way technological revolutions actually happen involve smart people working hard on the right problems at the right time.
 And if I wanted a revolution, and I thought I was capable of contributing, I should be actively pushing it forward.

 “Two years later, we’ve solved some of the basic problems, proven great VR is not only possible but truly magical, and now I want to bring it to the world.
 I’m incredibly excited and humbled by the opportunity — we’re just scratching the surface of what’s possible, and I can’t wait to discover what’s next!”